Asheville Hand to Shoulder Specialists

 Diseases & Conditions

-- Arthritis of Hand/Thumb– inflammation of joints causing stiffness and pain
+- Arthritis – inflammation of joints causing stiffness and pain, including arthritis of the thumb and rheumatoid arthritis

 - Boutonniere Deformity – injury to the tendon in the middle joint of fingers preventing straightening and finger tip is pulled upward.